shirok/Gauche/gc/doc/scale.md

 spin-then-sleep lock to be replaced by a spin-then-queue based implementation.
-This _reduces performance_ for the standard allocation functions, though it usually improves performance when thread-local allocation is used heavily, and thus the number of short-duration lock acquisitions is greatly reduced.
+This _reduces performance_ for the standard allocation functions, though it usually improves performance when thread-local allocation is used heavily, and, thus, the number of short-duration lock acquisitions is greatly reduced.

 ## The Parallel Marking Algorithm